SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 status: Ready for review

-This is a small tutorial to give a first look at the world of Spec2 and developing applications with it.
+This is a small tutorial to give a first look at the world of Spec and developing applications with it.
 It should not be taken as a comprehensive guide since a lot of details and features are left out explicitly to avoid difficult issues.

 We will build a small Todo application that will connect a couple of components and it will show some interesting characteristics.